September 6, 2025

 - Insider Review, Duygu P.

 "We struggled a little bit with the Insider's panel at first with its comprehensive functions.
-Insider provided instruction videos instead of written articles/ instructions that we did not find too helpful.
+Insider provided instruction videos instead of written articles/ instructions, which we did not find too helpful.

 Customized features also took some time to communicate and discuss with the customer success team.
-So it took us some time to get a hang of some of the products."
+So it took us some time to get a freeze of some of the products."

 - Insider Review, Peggy L.

-Starting your role as a digital marketer but struck in endless database streams?
+Starting your role as a digital marketer, but stuck in endless database streams?
 See how market segmentation is the most useful way to categorize consumers.

 If you have ever had to send data from one tool to another (or ten others), you know how much of a nightmare that can be.
 Segment acts as a middleman, taking the event data from our website and piping it into whatever tools I use, like Google Analytics, Mixpanel, or the data warehouse.